Mar 23, 2020

 "We know we are entering a period of extraordinary need for our communities, and we are passionately committed to supporting our neighbors' ability to lead health lives," said Jeff Bellows, Blue Cross' vice president of corporate citizenship and public affairs.

-The health plan has so far donated $250,000 to relief funds across the state and are contributing an additional $50,000 in mini-grants to organizations whose missions are critical during this time and which are sustaining operations without their regular level of volunteer support, including: The Greater Boston Food Bank, Cradles to Crayons, Weymouth Food Pantry, Father Bills, Interfaith Social Services, Pine Street Inn, St. Francis House, West End House, 2Life Communities, Magical Moon, Playworks, Daily Table and Message of Hope.
+That includes donations to relief funds across the state and grants to organizations whose missions are critical during this time and which are sustaining operations without their regular level of volunteer support, including: The Greater Boston Food Bank, Cradles to Crayons, Weymouth Food Pantry, Father Bills, Interfaith Social Services, Pine Street Inn, St. Francis House, West End House, 2Life Communities, Magical Moon, Playworks, Daily Table and Message of Hope.

 Did you find this article informative?